skaugvoll/digibrake/Resultat/LinkedInPost.md

 #### PS!
 If software does not work, I'm sorry, let me know and I will try to fix it!
-I'm currently using the MicroHandBrakeJoystick code, and it works great.
+I'm currently using the LeonardoHandbrake_starter_and_LED code, and it works great.